Social media is a key tool in our University’s marketing strategy. It assists us in engaging, connecting and collaborating with our communities.

 You can watch the Using Social Media at FedUni video below (4:00 mins).

-At FedUni we encourage the use of social media - for advertising, collaborating, celebrating and chatting.
+At FedUni we encourage the use of social media for the purposes of learning, engaging, connecting and collaborating.

-The Social Media Manual should be read in conjunction with the Policy and Procedure, as it offers platform specific information, and updated contact lists and forms.
+The Social Media Manual should be read in conjunction with the Policy and Procedure as it offers: training; platform guidelines; and detailed information on how to moderate content.

 Policy and Procedure

-All staff are required to familiarise themselves with Policy & Procedure.
-The Manual provides you with additional support information and is updated regularly.
+Staff are required to familiarise themselves with Social Media Policy and Procedure.
+The Social Media Manual provides you with additional support information and is updated regularly.

-All staff who manage a FedUni social media account are required to submit this report in the first week of each month (reporting on the week prior).
+Staff who manage a FedUni social media account are required to submit the following report in the first week of each month (reporting on the week prior).
 Failure to complete and submit this form as required may result in account closure.

 As outlined in the Social Media Policy, approval to establish a social media account must be granted by the Social Media Committee.